rails/rails/guides/source/testing.md

 ### Parallel Testing with Threads

 If you prefer using threads or are using JRuby, a threaded parallelization option is provided.
-The threaded parallelizer is backed by Minitest's `Parallel::Executor`.
+The threaded parallelizer is backed by minitest's `Parallel::Executor`.

 To change the parallelization method to use threads over forks put the following